-E. Timeline
+D. Timeline

 The project commenced on May 2, 2016.
 Most of the clearing and planting occurred during the month of May, irrigation was installed in June, and plant substitutions and irrigation fine-tuning were finalized in July.
-The project was deemed completed on July 25, 2016.
+The project was deemed complete on July 25, 2016.

-F. Monitoring plan
+E. Monitoring plan